This is going to be an extremely boring post for all... that is if anyone's following this blog at all.

 2) Netting

 Either spreading a long net in the waters or using cast net.
+No baits.

 Fishes will get entangled and trapped when they attempt to swim through the net.